 - 1. Gain admission to the college. - 2.
-Must be Texas Success Initiative (TSI) complete. - 3.
-Must have a minimum 2.0 grade point average (GPA). - 4.
-Been employed as an LVN for at least one year, if not a graduate of an Angelina College VN program. - 5.
-Hold a valid Texas vocational nurse license in good standing. - 6.
-Attend an on-line "Transition" (VN to RN) Information Session or meet with the transition program faculty to develop a degree plan and obtain an application packet. - 7.
+Must have a minimum 2.0 grade point average (GPA). - 3.
+Been employed as an LVN for at least one year, if not a graduate of an Angelina College VN program. - 4.
+Hold a valid Texas vocational nurse license in good standing. - 5.
+Attend an on-line "Transition" (VN to RN) Information Session or meet with the transition program faculty to develop a degree plan and obtain an application packet. - 6.
 Complete all prerequisite courses with a grade of "C" or better: - STSU 0300 Student Success (EDUC 1300 Learning Frameworks may be substituted for STSU) - PSYC 2301 General Psychology or PSYC 2314 Lifespan Growth and Development - ENGL 1301 English Composition - BIOL 2401 Anatomy and Physiology I - BIOL 2402 Anatomy and Physiology II - BIOL 2420 Microbiology - RNSG 1208 Dosage Calculations for Nursing